Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Transformed Primal-Dual Iterations

 \begin{proof} Since $\mathcal{E}(u,p)$ is convex, we have

 The last inequality holds by the strong Lyapunov property~\eqref{eq: strong lyapunov in continuous level} in the continuous level.
 Then the linear convergence follows. \end{proof}

 For the implicit schemes, the larger the step size, the better the convergence rate.
 By increasing $\alpha_k$, the outer iteration may even achieve super-linear convergence.
 However, the iteration~\eqref{IE discretization} is a nonlinear system with $u$ and $p$ coupled together.
-If $\IV = L_f I_m$ is a scaled identity and the proximal operator of $f$ is available, then we can solve $ u_{k+1}= {\rm prox}_{f, \alpha_k/L_f}(u_k - \frac{\alpha_k}{L_f}B^\top p_{k+1}) $ from the first equation of~\eqref{IE discretization} and substitute into the second to get a non-linear equation of $p_{k+1}$
+Consider the example when $\IV = L_f I_m$ is a scaled identity and the proximal operator of $f$ is available, then we can solve $ u_{k+1}= {\rm prox}_{f, \alpha_k/L_f}(u_k - \frac{\alpha_k}{L_f}B^\top p_{k+1}) $ from the first equation of~\eqref{IE discretization} and substitute into the second to get a nonlinear equation of $p_{k+1}$

 If furthermore $\nabla {\rm prox}_{f, \alpha_k/L_f}$ is known, Newton's methods can be applied to solve this nonlinear equation.
-This is in the same sprit of the semi-smooth Newton method developed in~\cite{Li;Sun;Toh:2018highly} for solving a non-smooth function $f$ (LASSO problem).
+This is in the same spirit of the semi-smooth Newton method developed in~\cite{Li;Sun;Toh:2018highly} for a non-smooth convex function $f$ (LASSO problem).

+In general, solving \eqref{IE discretization} may be as difficult as solving $\nabla \mathcal L(u,p) = 0$ and thus may not be practical.
+We shall explore more explicit schemes.